 Browse all my snack and appetizer recipes here.

 Did you know commenting and rating recipes is one of the best ways you can support your favorite food bloggers?
 If you made these spicy crispy roasted chickpeas, please click the stars below to comment and Rate this Recipe

 Crispy Spicy Roasted Chickpeas

 - Preheat oven to 400 degrees F and line a rimmed baking sheet with parchment paper.

-- Roast for 30 minutes.
+- Roast for 30 minutes at 400 degrees F.

 - Turn heat off, and keep chickpeas in the oven until cool.
 (I recommend at LEAST an hour).
 If you have an electric oven, I recommend cracking the door open (see notes for more info about this!).

 - Store chickpeas in an airtight container or jar for up to 5 days.

 - You can leave the chickpeas in the cooled oven for hours, or even overnight, if you wish.
 This is a great option if you need to leave the house.
 Just don’t forget they’re in there! :-)